iotaledger/documentation/iota-streams/0.1/channels/build-a-simple-app.md

 Now you have all the dependencies, you're ready to start coding.

 ## Step 2.
-Publish the API channel
+Announce the API channel

-In this step, you write the function that will create and publish a new channel on the IOTA Devnet.
-This channel will be the one that your API author will use to publish messages for subscribers to read.
+In this step, you write a function that publishes a new channel on the IOTA Devnet.
+This channel is the one on which your API author will publish messages for subscribers to read.

 1. In the `src` directory, create a new directory called `author` and create two files inside it: `mod.rs` and `announce.rs`